 A PLACE TO LIVE, WORK AND PLAY

-Located in the cozy but lively Greenwich Village neighborhood, The Markle Evangeline Residence houses women studying, interning or working in New York City.
+Located in the cozy but lively Greenwich Village neighborhood, The Markle Evangeline Residence houses men and women studying, interning or working in New York City.
 Primarily between the ages of 18 and 55, our residents hail from all over the world.
 In fact, approximately half of our occupants are international, giving The Markle a diverse cultural blend representative of the city itself.

 The residence is near several subway lines, bus routes and the PATH train, giving our residents easy access to the entire city.
 A short walk can also get you to some popular areas, including the Meatpacking District, SoHo and Chelsea.
 These neighborhoods offer a wide variety of shops and restaurants, opportunities for celebrity sightings and spots for fun nights out with friends.